vikiru/grocadex/README.md

 ## 🌟 Features

-- Create, edit, and delete receipts along with their corresponding grocery items for easy tracking
+- Create, edit, and delete receipts along with their corresponding grocery items for easy tracking.
-- Mark items as inactive once they’ve expired or have been fully consumed
+- Mark items as inactive once they’ve expired or have been fully consumed.
-- Track your expenses for the current month and year to monitor your grocery spending
+- Track your expenses for the current month and year to monitor your grocery spending.
-- Search grocery items by name and easily find receipts by store name for quick reference
+- Search grocery items by name and easily find receipts by store name for quick reference.

 ## 🛠️ Tech Stack